ErpNetDocs/winclient/introduction/create-a-copy.md

 # Create a copy of a product

-**Create a copy** is a function that is available in the **Functions** tab (product's definition).
+**Create a copy** is a function that is available in the **Functions** tab in the product's definition.
 This function allows us to create a new product from the current one.
 Note that not all data from the base product is copied to the new one.

 The tables currently copied to the new product are: